heyuanxin-luke/heyuanxin-luca.github.io/about.md

 permalink: /about me/
 ---

-Hello Everyone!

-I am Luca, this is my personal website.
-I am glad you are here.
-You can see my profile on this page.

 ### Academic Qualifications

 Candidate for M.Eng.
 (Light Ind.
 Technol. & Eng.), Shaanxi University of Science & Technology, China, expected June 2021.